GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Numerical Experiments

 \subsection{Distributed source localization in smart sensor networks}

 The estimation of the exact position of a source is a key task in several applications in multi-agent distributed estimation and learning.
 Here, we consider an online version of the static localization problem considered in~\cite[Section~4.2]{rabbat2004distributed}.
-An acoustic source is positioned at an unknown and time-varying location $\theta_t \in \R^2$.
-A network of $N$ sensors is capable to measure an isotropic signal related to such location and aims at cooperatively estimating $\theta_t$.
-Each sensor is placed at a fixed location $c_i \in \R^2$ and takes, at each time instant, a noisy measurement according to an isotropic propagation model

-where $A $ is a positive scalar, $\gamma \ge 1$ describes the attenuation characteristics of the medium through which the acoustic signal propagates, and $\epsilon_{i,t}$ is a zero-mean Gaussian noise with variance $\sigma^2$.
-Having these measurements, each node $i$ at each time $t$ tries to solve a nonlinear least-squares online problem
+An acoustic source is positioned at an unknown and time-varying location $\theta^t_{\text{target}} \in \R^2$.
+A network of $N$ sensors is capable to measure an isotropic signal related to such location and aims at cooperatively estimating $\theta^t_{\text{target}}$.
+Each sensor is placed at a fixed location $c_i \in \R^2$ and takes, at each time instant, a noisy measurement according to an isotropic propagation model $\omega_{i}^{t} \triangleq \frac{A}{\|\theta^t_{\text{target}} - c_i\|^\gamma} + \epsilon_{i}^{t}$, where $A > 0$, $\gamma \ge 1$ describes the attenuation characteristics of the medium through which the signal propagates, and $\epsilon_{i}^{t}$ is a zero-mean Gaussian noise with variance $\sigma^2$.
+With this data, each node $i$ at each time $t \ge 0$ addresses a nonlinear least-squares online problem

 We consider a network of $N=50$ agents randomly located according to a two-dimensional Gaussian distribution with zero mean and variance $a^2 I_2 = 100 I_2$.
-The agents want to track the location of a moving target which starts at a random location $\theta_0 \in \R^2$ generated according to the same distribution of the agents.
+The agents want to track the location of a moving target which starts at a random location $\theta^0_{\text{target}} \in \R^2$ generated according to the same distribution of the agents.
 The target moves along a circle of radius $r = 0.5$ according to the following law